xinjin95/IoTSpotter/README.md

 ### 4. IoT specific library vulnerabilities

-We provide the vulnerability information (i.e., CVEs) for the IoT specific libraries collected from maven repository in this [file](data/maven_crawling/vulnerability.txt).
+We provide the identified vulnerable libraries and the vulnerabilities (i.e., CVEs) in this [file](data/maven_crawling/vulnerability.txt).
 If you want to identify more vulnerabilities, you can use our script specified in [this section](#iot-library-curation-and-vulnerability-analysis).

+For our identified 27 vulnerable libraries that affecting the 40 top IoT apps (with > 50K downloads), we release the apps and the libraries in [this sheet](https://docs.google.com/spreadsheets/d/1ShkskYD6gteH5rjTO6SSJJ0DaPm36N8DqNZq_k4x6wU/edit?usp=sharing).

 ### 5. Datasets of mobile-IoT app classifiers